zilverline/sequent/docs/docs/concepts/configuration.md

 Sequent detects duplicates it will currently fail.
 When setting `enable_autoregistration` to `true` in your `initializer` any [CommandHandlers](command-handler.html), [Projectors](projector.html) and [Workflows](workflow.html) are automatically registered in your Sequent configuration.
-When you have base classes that you don't want to register your self you can set `self.abstract_class = true` for these classes.
+When you have base classes that you don't want to have automatically registered you can set `self.abstract_class = true` for these classes.
 Another option to skip autoregistration is to set `self.skip_autoregister` to `true`.